B2.7 Evaluate and express repeated multiplication of whole numbers using exponential notation, in various contexts.

 Activity 1: Measurements (Conversion of Units of Measurement Using Exponential Notation)

 Prepare problems involving the conversion of units of measurement (links to E 2.2).
-Ask students to write measurements in common notation and in exponential notation.
-Transcribe to a table (see below) to help the student see and understand some of the patterns.
+Ask students to write measurements in standard notation and in exponential notation.
+Transcribe to a table (see below) to support the student see and understand some of the patterns.

 Examples of problems